Building Stronger Schools Through Storytelling

 Americans All uses a unique storytelling tool to facilitate legacy preservation, enable students to communicate better and help small businesses succeed.
 Families can also use this tool to pass on knowledge and experiences to current and future generations.
 Without this information, children will neither understand their roots nor develop their ethnic and cultural identity.
 In addition, storytelling brings communities together by sharing people’s common histories, rather than their differences.
 Schools, students and students’ families and friends participate in Americans All at no cost and receive a free, 3-month trial to our Social Legacy Network.

-Local businesses and service providers participate in our program as Business Legacy Partners, for a nominal fee.
+Local businesses, service providers and cottage industries participate in our program as Business Legacy Partners, for a nominal fee.
 They can leverage stories about their business or practice to build closer relationships with current and future customers and clients.
 They can also use our program to share discounts on their goods and services with Americans All Social Legacy Network members.

 Schools frequently ask businesses for financial support but rarely provide them with anything of value in return.
 Our grassroots approach enables schools to receive ongoing revenue from the fees paid by Business Legacy Partners.
-Americans All members can also continue their Social Legacy Network subscription for a small monthly cost ($4) after the free trial to receive additional benefits besides publishing a story on our web-based Heritage Honor Roll.
-Schools also benefit from the Social Legacy Network fees.
+Americans All members can also continue their Social Legacy Network subscription for a small monthly cost ($4) after the free trial to continue to receive discounts from program partners and additional benefits.
+Schools also benefit directly from the Social Legacy Network fees.

 Membership Benefits for Students, Teachers and Their Families

 - Americans All members can create, edit, share and preserve a multimedia legacy story forever on our Web-based Heritage Honor Roll and the home pages of our Legacy Partners.

 - Contain up to 2,000 words, of which 1,000 can be password protected;

 - Be published in multiple languages and be updated at no cost;